Context

 conda activate <env-name>

-You are now in your newly created environment, the line in the terminal begins with:
+You are now in your own environment, the line in the terminal begins with:

 (<env-name>) jovyan@jupyter-<your-username>:~$